-For most, a plug and play type remapping is more than up to the job of releasing all the horsepower.
-It is advisable however to do your research, join a forum for your model and be guided by these who have gone before you.
+For most, a plug-and-play type remapping is more than up to the job of releasing all the horsepower.
+It is advisable, however, to do your research, join a forum for your model, and be guided by those who have gone before you.
 Gearheads are a good bunch and will be happy to offer great advice.

 It is better to make whatever bolt-on mods you’re planning before remapping your ECU.
-Depending on what package you choose, a tuner may need to know what exhaust, intake systems wheel/tire sizes fuel octane rating your running.
+Depending on what package you choose, a tuner may need to know what exhaust, intake systems wheel/tire sizes fuel octane rating you are running.

 Mapping your vehicle using a plug and play type handheld tool looks something like this: